almende/eve/java_agents.md

                 "params=" + ((params != null) ? params.toString() : null));
     }

-To let AgentY trigger the event `dataChanged`, the method `trigger` can be used.
+To let AgentY trigger the event "dataChanged", the method `trigger` can be used.
 Behind the scenes, a JSON-RPC call will be sent to all agents that have subscribed to that particular event.